 The site is accessed from Fyfer Place through a traditional, two-lane, driveway approach.
-The site has adequate on-site/off-street parking to meet the regulatory requirements for use as an STR with a maximum of 6 transient guests provided a single garage parking space is provided when the dwelling is used for STR purposes.
+The site does have adequate on-site/off-street parking to meet the regulatory requirements for use as an STR with a maximum of 6 transient guests.